boldflight/BibleConverter/test_EPUB/output/isa.md

 [2] Nations will take them and bring them back to their own place.
 Then the family of Israel will make foreigners their servants as they settle in the Lord’s land.
 They will make their captors captives and rule over the ones who oppressed them.
 [3] When the Lord gives you relief from your suffering and anxiety and from the hard labor that you were made to perform, [4] you will taunt the king of Babylon with these words:

+“Look how the oppressor has met his end!
 Hostility has ceased!
 [5] The Lord has broken the club of the wicked, the scepter of rulers.